COVID-19 Update - The ABPN has been actively monitoring the events and circumstances surrounding the spread of COVID-19…

 A diplomate will become Not Certified if they:

 Beginning in 2022, diplomates will pay an annual fee for each active certification.
-Payment of the annual fees will cover the participation in the article pathway.
+Diplomates with multiple active certifications will pay a reduced combined annual fee.
+Payment of the annual fees will cover the participation in the article-based pathway.
 Diplomates must remain current with the annual fees, as well as the requirements (CME, SA, PIP).
 Diplomates may need to pay to access specific articles based on what the publisher charges for access to their articles The article listing indicates whether an article is available at no cost or may need to be purchased.

 Diplomates who hold multiple certifications will qualify for a combined discount on their annual fees.
-The fees will cover participation in the Article Pathway or the Exam Pathway.
+The fees will cover participation in the ABCC Pathway or the Exam Pathway.
+Diplomates will no longer be required to submit recertification applications for active certifications.
+A diplomate will only be required to apply and pay the recertification fee if certification lapses, and they wish to regain certification.

 |Annual Fee per certification(s)||Annual Fee|

-If a diplomate has an expired/lapsed certificate or a Lifetime certification, they will need to pay in full for recertification at the time they submit the application.
+If a diplomate has an expired/lapsed certificate, they will need to pay in full for recertification at the time they submit the article-based pathway application.

 Most of the articles are free to everyone and/or to members of the professional associations collaborating with the ABPN on the article-based assessment (e.g., AACAP, AAN, APA, CNS, etc.).
 The cost of articles is determined by the publisher.
 Other articles will be charged per purchase based off of the cost determined by the publisher.
 ABPN does not have any control over the publisher’s cost.